Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 Leicester have conceded 64 goals in 35 Premier League matches.
 That is at the heart of their problems.
 True - Leeds, Nottingham Forest and Bournemouth have all conceded more, but Leicester's 'goals against' column has swelled badly in the latter stages of the season when it has really mattered.

-It is now 21 league games without a clean sheet.
-They've shipped 12 in their last five matches.
-And their defensive woes stretch back to the whole of last season, when only Newcastle in the top 15 places in the division, conceded more.
+It is now 22 league games without a clean sheet.
+They have shipped 12 in their last five matches.
+Their defensive woes stretch back to the whole of last season, when only Newcastle in the top 15 places in the division, conceded more.

 Since the sale of Harry Maguire to Manchester United three years ago, Leicester have been in the market for a top-class central defender to replace him.
 Wesley Fofana's move to Chelsea last summer only compounded their defensive shortcomings.

 Souttar looks an excellent prospect for the future, but had never played in the Premier League.
-Faes, too, looks promising, but hasn't been able to show the consistency of performance needed.
+Faes, too, looks promising, but has not been able to show the consistency of performance needed.

 Soyuncu - one of the best central defenders in the Premier League a few years ago - was frozen out.

-As if to compound Leicester's defensive frailties, they've lacked a top-class goalkeeper.
+As if to compound Leicester's defensive frailties, they have lacked a top-class goalkeeper.

 It was a crazy decision to allow Kasper Schmeichel to leave for Nice in the summer.
-Leicester's bosses wanted to reward him for his incredible service to the club, and so didn't stand in his way when he told them of the better contract on the table in France.
+Leicester's bosses wanted to reward him for his incredible service to the club, and so did not stand in his way when he told them of the better contract on the table in France.

 Whether Schmeichel was trying to negotiate a better offer from Leicester or not, it left the squad bereft of an experienced, elite-level goalkeeper.